chindris/silverback-template/README.md

 ## Installation

-Just run:

 ```
-pnpm i && pnpm prep
+pnpm i
 ```

-This should install all the needed files and prepare applications and packages.

-## CMS run

-Navigate to the `apps/cms` folder (in case the enviroment variables were not loaded, just run `direnv allow`) and then run `drush serve` or `pnpm dev`.
-This should start Drupal at `localhost:8888`.
-The Drupal instance comes with an admin user which has the credentials: `admin/admin`.
+## Working with apps and packages

+Navigate to an app or package folder and run `pnpm dev`.
+This will use Turborepo to run required tasks.

+### Drupal

+Please note that the Drupal database can be reset on

+- running some scripts in `apps/website`
+- re-running `pnpm dev` in `apps/cms`

+If you have some unsaved work in the Drupal database, don't run `pnpm dev` but use `pnpm start` instead.

 ## Environment overrides